STILLWATER, Minn. - The inmates inside Stillwater prison are determined to one day make it on the outside.

 As community members and families of inmates ran or walked the 5K, hundreds of inmates at three different Minnesota prisons ran simultaneous races as well.

-"It reminds of what it was like as a kid," one inmate who participated in the race tells KARE 11.
+"It reminds of what it was like as a kid," one inmate tells KARE 11.
 "Carefree.
 No worries."

 Despite supportive families, forgiveness from society doesn't come easy.

 The hope these prisoners on the inside, and families on the outside, share, is that more employers out there might be willing to hire a felon promising to make good on a second chance.

 "It isn't just about prison," Moeller says.
 "It's about what happens after you get out of prison."

 They hope society will realize that there are many inmates determined to keep their criminal past -- in their past.

 "Taking advantage of programs, getting an education, " the same inmate tells KARE 11.
 "Making changes in my life so that I can make good on a second chance that I get."